jkbrzt/lastfmclient/README.rst

 *Warning: pre-alpha quality; lack of documentation; might be renamed.*

-Python client for `Last.fm API <http://www.last.fm/api>`_, that provides a pythonic interface to all the API's method, including oAuth, etc.
+Python client for `Last.fm API <http://www.last.fm/api>`_  that provides a pythonic interface to all the API's method, including OAuth, etc.
 An async, Tornado-based version of the client is included as well.

 The client methods code and their docstrings are generated from the online API documentation.